Welcome to the

 Investigators come from primary care clinics in urban and rural areas including Calgary, Airdrie, Sundre, Taber, Pincher Creek, and Claresholm.
 The network research assistants are located in the Department of Family Medicine at the University of Calgary.
 The administrative centre of SAPCReN is located in the Department of Family Medicine at the University of Alberta.

-The Primary and Integrated Health Care Innovations Network is pleased to announce the call for the 2017 Programmatic Grant.
-If you are interested in applying, please contact the Alberta network coordinator, Cliff Lindeman (email@example.com).
+The Primary and Integrated Health Care Innovations Network is pleased to announce the call for the 2018 Knowledge Synthesis Grant and the 2018 Comparative Program and Policy Analysis Grant.
+If you are interested in applying for either grant, please contact the Alberta network coordinator, Cliff Lindeman (email@example.com).

 Primary care health professionals from any discipline such as nurses, pharmacists, pediatricians, dentists, and physicians are encouraged to join and participate in this research network, contact us for details.